Diprotodon Fossil Discovered North of Adelaide

 Ancient Marsupial Fossil Suggests Climate Change A Cause of the demise of Megafauna

-Scientists at the South Australian museum (Adelaide, Australia) are hoping the discovery of the fossilised remains of a giant marsupial might be able to provide them with further insights as to what led to the demise of Australia’s megafauna, animals as diverse as hippo-sized Wombats, predatory Thylacines, giant Koala bears and Monitor Lizards twice as big as Komodo Dragons.
+Scientists at the South Australian museum (Adelaide, Australia) are hoping the discovery of a Diprotodon fossil, the remains of a giant marsupial might be able to provide them with further insights as to what led to the demise of Australia’s megafauna.
+In the recent past, animals as diverse as hippo-sized wombats, predatory Thylacines, giant koala bears and monitor lizards twice as big as Komodo dragons roamed the Australian landscape.

 The giant marsupial in question is a Diprotodon, a strange and diverse group of mammals unique to Australia.
 Diprotodontids are an extinct family of marsupials, the majority of which were plant-eaters and some evolved into giant forms becoming the largest mammalian herbivores the continent has ever seen.
 The first diprotodontid fossils are known from Eocene deposits and they may have persisted until around 45,000 years ago.